Consultations can sometimes feel like a casting director running an audition room.

 The Language of Disorientation

-But shapelessness is never just about shape.
+But shapelessness is never only about shape.

 The Frustration Pattern